cordova-sms/cordova-sms-plugin/readme.md

     # Project target.
     target=android-19

-###How can I send sms in my app without passing to native app like it can be done on Android?
+###How can I send an sms in my iOS app without passing control to the native app like it can be done on Android?

 This isn't possible on iOS.
 It requires that you show the user the native sms composer, to be able to send an sms.